Bixie/intellij-uikit/README.md

 [Icons snippets](/assets/snippetlist-icons.md)
 [Custom snippets](/assets/snippetlist-custom.md)

+## Contributing

+You can contribute by creating your own custom snippets.
+Add a file to the `/custom` folder according to the format of [`/custom/empty.html`](https://github.com/Bixie/intellij-uikit/blob/master/custom/empty.html).
+You can put multiple snippets in one file.

 ## Developers

-To build the plugins jar-file, you need the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) and the source of it.
+To build the plugins installable `UIkit.jar` file, you need the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) and the source of it.
 See (http://www.jetbrains.org/display/IJOS/Writing+Plug-ins) for setting up the IDE and SDKs.
 Then clone or copy this repository to your local folder and use NPM and Bower to set the project up.